-Judith Landing, a recreation area located Upper Missouri National Wild and Scenic River in Montana, has a long history of early exploration.
+Judith Landing, a recreation area, located on the Upper Missouri National Wild and Scenic River in Montana, has a long history of early exploration.

 It was placed on the National Register of Historic Places as a Historic District in 1975.
 Among the many events identified within this Historic District, located between River Miles 84.5 – 92.8 are: